LUT-NN: Empower Efficient Neural Network Inference with Centroid Learning and Table Lookup: Evaluation

-\textbf{Model speedup} Fig. \ref{fig:end_to_end_latency} shows the normalized end-to-end model throughput. \sysname achieves $1.37$\textasciitilde$2.3 \times$ end-to-end speedup on ResNet18 and ResNet50 compared to TVM and ONNX Runtime.
-The best speedup is $2.3 \times$ in ResNet18 on ARM CPU over ONNX Runtime.
-However, since ResNet20 and ResNet32 have fewer output channels $M$, these models achieve $1.04$\textasciitilde$1.51 \times$ speedups.
-And these two have not achieved speedup compared with TVM.
-The BERT model has higher throughput, and the speedups are $5.4\times$ and $3.8\times$ on the ARM CPU and the x86 CPU, respectively.
+\textbf{Model speedup} Fig. \ref{fig:end_to_end_latency} shows the end-to-end model latency. \sysname achieves $1.30$\textasciitilde$4.23 \times$ speedup on ResNet18, SENet18 and VGG11 compared to TVM and ORT.
+The best speedup is $4.23 \times$ in VGG11 (for CIFAR10) on Pixel6 ARM CPU over ONNX Runtime.
+The BERT model has higher throughput, and the speedups are $5.6\times$ and $6.8\times$ on the ARM CPU and the x86 CPU, respectively.
 Compared to CNN models ($M \leq 512$), the BERT model has a larger input tensor ($M = 768, 3072$) to acquire better performance gains.
 It also has a longer sub-vector length ($V = 32$) compared to CNN models ($V \leq 9$).

+\textbf{Multi-thread speedup} To evaluate the scaling capability of \sysname, Fig.~\ref{fig:multi_threading} shows the speedup with the thread increases, i.e., one to four on x86 CPUs and one to two on the Pixel 6 ARM CPU.
+Note that we evaluate the scalability on the big cores (cores with the highest frequency) of ARM CPUs, to avoid the interference of asymmetric big and little cores.
+Pixel 6 has two big cores.
+Since Pixel 4 only has one big core, we skip it in this evaluation.
+The results show that \sysname achieves better scalability compared to the baselines.
+It can reach 2.24\textasciitilde 2.49$\times$ speedup as the number of threads increases to 4.
+Meanwhile, \sysname achieves a 2.17\textasciitilde 2.82$\times$ speedup over other baselines under the same number of threads.

+\textbf{Model memory footprint} Fig.~\ref{fig:memory} compares the memory footprint of \sysname with baselines.
+The results show that \sysname can save $1.43$\textasciitilde$2.83\times$ memory for CNN models and $4.76$\textasciitilde$6.49\times$ for BERT.
+For these CNN models, the sub-vector length is $9$ or $4$ for different operators, while the length is set to $16$ for BERT.
+Because longer sub-vectors result in a higher compression ratio on feature maps, BERT achieves lower memory costs than other models.